 - Optimizing the function of your immune system to aid in the fight against cancer

-- Improving your emotional outlook, so you can enjoy life to the fullest, even during treatment for stomach cancer
+- Improving your emotional outlook, so you can enjoy life to the fullest, even during treatment for testicular cancer

 - Making healthful choices that will help you avoid other medical problems that could complicate your health

-Smoking is a known risk factor for stomach cancer.
-Although you may have already been diagnosed with stomach cancer, it’s not too late to stop smoking.
-When you quit smoking, you reduce your risk of stomach cancer’s many associated medical complications, which should improve your chances of withstanding the physical stresses of cancer and treatment.
-Also, since the immune system of smokers is generally less effective than nonsmokers, by quitting you may be adding to your immune system’s ability to battle against cancer.
+Smoking is a known risk factor for many cancers.
+Although you may have already been diagnosed with cancer, it’s not too late to stop smoking.
+When you quit smoking, you reduce your risk of its many associated medical complications, which should improve your chances of withstanding the physical stresses of cancer and treatment.
+Also, since the immune system of smokers is generally less effective than non-smokers, by quitting you may be adding your immune system’s ability to join in the battle against cancer.